Ysamur (L) teaching his son how to prepare traditional Puerto Rican “Pasteles.'

 Ysamur Flores Peña is a well-respected elder and keeper of the traditions Lucumi.
 He has received a Ph.D in folklore from UCLA, a MA in Education from the Catholic University of Puerto Rico, and a BA in Hispanic Studies from the University of Puerto Rico.
 His studies have focused on African-based religions in the New World.
 He grew up in the Lucumi tradition, both of his parents were consecrated priests.
 Early in his life, he established a clear understanding of ritual, ceremony and celebration based upon the religious calendar year, in which he would prepare altars, sacred spaces and cooking diverse foods associated with specific Orishas.
 He cites his mother to clarify the centrality of this tradition, “Cooking is an intrical part of the tradition, its art, its culture, but above all, prayer.”
 (Ana M. Peña).

-As a master artist in ACTA’s Apprenticeship Program in 2017, Ysamur Flores Peña will be mentoring Catherine Anne Scott to further her training and role of Alashe within the community of Orisha practitioners.
-The apprenticeship will focus on understanding specific verse and stories pertaining to each Orisha and the manner of presentation of meals.
+As a master artist in ACTA’s Apprenticeship Program in 2017, Ysamur Flores Peña mentored Catherine Anne Scott to further her training and role of Alashe within the community of Orisha practitioners.
+The apprenticeship focused on understanding specific verse and stories pertaining to each Orisha and the manner of presentation of meals.